rBrenick/open-maya-file-in-blender/README.md

 <code>"What if you could directly parse an .ma file to import it into Blender"</code>

-Over the years I've said many time, <i>"If there exists a file format, someone has written an importer for blender"</i>.
+Over the years I've said many times, <i>"If there exists a file format, someone has written an importer for blender"</i>.

 As I've spent many years in Maya, I figured I'd take a stab at it.